acuribe96/CIT114-Note01/Notes01.md

 Allow the user to enter data into a system, or control its operation Devices include mouse and keyboard; touchpads, webcams, microphones, joysticks, and image scanners

+**Question 2**

+> Often when people think of information technology (IT), imaginations (and popular media) think of it as the geek sitting by a phone waiting to help a person with a computer issue.
+Growing up I've always thought being a computer wiz was just someone typing super fast and doing some hacking stuff.
+Whenever my mom would buy DVD's there would be an infomerical about copyrighting a movie by downloading it and selling it to people.
+In that infomercial it would show a guy in a hoody typing super fast and doing some hacking codes.
+That always stood in my mind.
+But as I grew and started to know more about the IT world, I realized there's a lot more different jobs than just hacking and coding.
+> ..employment of computer and information technology occupations is projected to grow 12 percent from 2018 to 2028, which is faster than the average for all occupations.
+I find this quote intersting because it shows that technology is the fastest and number one industry that is increasing every year.
+Many jobs have gone extinct due to technology, such as people who would manually paint and weld vehicles and people that will climb structures to build a building.